-Many teachers teach are currently teaching teenagers either live online or using hyrbid learning.
+Many teachers are currently teaching teenagers either live online or using hybrid learning.
 Understanding Teenage Language Learners Online aims to provide ELT teachers, directors of studies and academic managers with advice about making the transition online.
 It includes practical advice and ideas, methodology, and examples from Chris Roland’s own experience.

 The book covers major takeaways for online teaching of teenagers, including: